kdeldycke/e107-importer/readme.txt

 == Upgrade Notice ==

 = 1.1 =
+Add import of forums and threads.
 User import now optional.
 Can force ownership of all imported content to a pre-existing WordPress user.

 = 1.0 =
 First release compatible with the WordPress 3.x series.